medizininformatik-initiative/Projectathon6-miracum1/README.md

 #### Jan 23, 2023
 Uploaded the fix for the issue (Fehler bei der Ausführung (step2) #9).
 Updated Poisson-glm object with type = "response"

+#### Jan 26, 2023
+Uploaded the fix for the issue (Error for SVM model #11).
+Added try catch blocks, Changed dataframe timerange based on local min and max

 ---

 ## 2022 Step 1 - Select Abfrage